ramirorichmand/ramirorichmand/README.md

 <b> Thank you </b> for taking the time to drop by! 🙏

 If you've enjoyed or found my work helpful, I'd be grateful if you could support me in chasing my dreams and goals.
-Any contribution you're able to make would mean the world to me.
 It'll fuel my journey of continuous improvement and lifelong learning, as I strive to share fun and somewhat meaningful content (I hope!) that connects with as many people as possible. 🤓

 But hey, no worries if you're not able to contribute right now!
 I totally get it.
 Your presence and support alone are already a great motivation that inspire me to push forward on this adventure. 🚀

-Thanks again for being here and considering supporting me.
+Thanks again for being here.
 Have an awesome day! ✌️

 <a href="https://www.buymeacoffee.com/ramiro.richmand"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" style="height: 41px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;"  target="_blank"></a>